 Author, Dr Jürgen Fleisch (MD, PhD) undertook a fellowship in pain medicine in Portland, USA.
-Since 2007 he has practised anaesthesiology and pain therapy at the Leiden University Medical Centre (LUMC), the Netherlands.
+Since 2007 he has practised anaesthesiology and pain therapy at the Leiden University Medical Center (LUMC), the Netherlands.
 LUMC is an ESMO - a Designated Centre of Integrated Oncology and Palliative Care.
 Jürgen's close cooperation with the Department of Oncology means that he regularly treats pain and related symptoms in cancer patients using classic medications and interventional pain treatments.
-He also has considerable experience prescribing cannabis-based medicines.
+He also has considerable experience prescribing cannabisbased medicines.

-Author, Martin Woodbridge (MPHC, DPH) is a pharma-cologist, policy analyst, and clinical educator, having trained and lectured at the University of Otago's Wellington School of Medicine.
-He is the author of the complimentary text A primer to medicinal cannabis.
-In 2007, he wrote New Zealand's medicinal cannabis clinical and regulatory guidelines for the Ministry of Health and has since advised on the development of cannabis medicine programmes in Oceania and Asia, and for the United Nations International Narcotics Control Board's regulatory guidance on cannabis intended for medical and scientific use.
-Martin has worked with Dr Carl Burgess and Dr Jürgen Fleisch on different projects relating to the rational use of medicines.
+Author, Martin Woodbridge (MPHC, DPH) trained and lectured at the University of Otago's Wellington School of Medicine, and worked for Medsafe, the medicines safety authority.
+In 2007, he wrote New Zealand's regulatory policy and clinical guidelines on the medicinal use of cannabis for the Ministry of Health.

+Since then, he has advised on programmes in Oceania and Asia and for the United Nations International Narcotics Control Board's regulatory guidance on cannabis intended for medical and scientific use.
+He is also the author of the complimentary text 'A primer to medicinal cannabis'.
+Martin has worked with Carl and Jürgen on different projects relating to the rational use of medicines.

 Editor, Professor Emeritus Dr Carl Burgess (MB ChB, MD, MRCP, FRACP, FRCP) is a member of the New Zealand Order of Merit for Services to Pharmacology.
 He taught internal medicine and clinical pharmacology from 1982 to 2013 at the University of Otago's Wellington School of Medicine, while also a consultant hospital physician to Capital and Coast Health, New Zealand.
 Carl has been involved in clinical pharmacology research since 1976.
 He provides deep knowledge of clinical pharmacology and the rational use of medicines, having investigated the clinical use of anti-depressives, anti-arrhythmic agents, anti-thrombotics, and bronchodilators, among other medicine classes.
-Carl is a member of the Standing Committee on Therapeutic Trials (SCOTT), undertaking the scientific assessment of clinical trial applications for new pharmaceutical-type medicines.
+Carl is a former member of the Standing Committee on Therapeutic Trials (SCOTT), undertaking the scientific assessment of clinical trial applications for new pharmaceutical-type medicines.